phervas/verb-voyage-fr/README.md

-# 🇫🇷 Verb Voyage FR
+# 🇬🇧 Verb Voyage EN

-An interactive French irregular verb learning game built with React and TypeScript.
-Master French irregular verbs through engaging activities and track your progress!
+An interactive English irregular verb learning game built with React and TypeScript.
+Master English irregular verbs through engaging activities and track your progress!

 ## 📖 About

-Verb Voyage FR is an educational web application designed to help learners practice and memorize French irregular verbs through three different interactive activities.
+Verb Voyage EN is an educational web application designed to help learners practice and memorize English irregular verbs through three different interactive activities.
 The app features a clean, modern UI and provides immediate feedback to reinforce learning.

 ## ✨ Features